alanNEF/alanNEF/README.md

 <h3> About me </h3>
 <p>I'm a sophomore at UMass Amherst who is passionate about computer science and software development.
 I have interests in software engineering, data science, and machine learning.
 I'm currently a software developer for UMass BUILD.
 I love meeting cool people and collaborating on projects.
 So, feel free to reach out!</p>

-- 🔭 I’m currently working on [DormDuo](https://github.com/Sodiumtelluride/DormDuo)
+- 🔭 I’m currently working for [Amorcer](https://github.com/Amorcer)

 - 🌱 I’m currently learning **Web devlopment from The Odin Project**